uhi22/Ioniq28Investigations/CCM_ChargeControlModule_PLC_CCS/CCM_analysis.md

 - pin 6: SCLK
 - pin 7: hold (connected to VCC)
 - pin 8: VCC, TP9

+## How to read out the SPI flash memory U4?

+Hold the QCA in reset, by connecting TP13 to ground.
+Connect an Arduino to the four SPI lines of the U4.
+Use the Arduino sketch Arduino_SpiFlash.
+(Adjust the memory size to read out and maybe the format as wanted.)
+Connect the power of the Arduino to the 3,3V (TP9).
+Do not power the Arduino externally.
+Store the output of the Arduinos serial to a file (e.g. using Putty on the COM port).

 # Car Integration
 ## Does the Ioniq complain if the CCM is not installed?